voteflux/flux-docs/docs/constitutions/aus-vic.rst

 Leadership may also handle assets, but must inform the Treasurer, and must do so as soon as reasonably practical.

-Keeping of the Party’s accounts
+Keeping of the Party's accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Treasurer is responsible for managing the Party’s finances.
+The Treasurer is responsible for managing the Party's finances.
 Funds should be used only for the purposes of furthering the objectives of the Party; however, there is no other restriction on what funds may be spent on (except as prohibited by relevant law).